davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: same diagram, but with the leader Xed out

 Now we have a problem.
 With the leader gone, so is the variable.
 All the follower nodes are still up and running, but they're only programmed to send RPCs to the leader, and the leader isn’t going to respond now that it’s offline.
 Our entire distributed variable is now offline!
-And since a single node crash was enough to bring down the variable too, we have to admit that our variable was not fault tolerant.
+And since a single node crash was enough to bring down the variable, we have to admit that our variable was not fault tolerant.
 That's no good; we need to fix this.

 ## Broadcast Replication

 There is no safe quarter for our variable: no matter what node we put the variable on, it's possible we could lose that node, and the variable with it.
-The only way to definitely survive a node crash is to have live backups of the variable on other nodes.
-So, to be maximally safe, let's put a copy of the variable on every node:
+The only way to definitely survive a node crash is to have copies of the variable on multiple nodes.
+To be maximally safe, let's put a copy of the variable on every node:

 DIAGRAM